Planet of the Dead: Plot

 The gentlewoman burglar Lady Christina de Souza steals a gold chalice once belonging to King Æthelstan from a London museum and hops on a double-decker bus.
 The Tenth Doctor joins her and the other passengers, just before the bus passes through a wormhole and ends up on the sands of the planet San Helios.
 The Doctor studies the wormhole and determines that the bus protected them from its effects like a Faraday cage, but he is unable to stop the driver from stepping back through the wormhole.
 When the driver's burnt skeleton appears on Earth, UNIT forces are alerted, led by Captain Erisa Magambo and aided by scientific adviser Malcolm Taylor.

 While the others attempt to repair the bus, the Doctor and Christina scout ahead and spot what appears to be a sandstorm on the horizon.
 They encounter two alien flies called Tritovores, who take them to their wrecked spaceship.
 They explain they were going to pick up supplies at San Helios, which had recently housed billions of people but now is totally desert.
 The Doctor has them scan the approaching sandstorm and finds that it is actually a swarm of alien stingrays that are destroying the ecosystem.
 He suspects the swarm is generating the wormhole to travel to their next planet to feed upon, and they must hurry and close the wormhole before the aliens can reach Earth.
 Christina uses her burglary skills to retrieve a power crystal and its mounting from the Tritovore ship, but accidentally wakes an alien stingray, which consumes the Tritovores.

 With the swarm nearly on them, the Doctor uses the crystal's mounting, an anti-gravity device, to enable the bus to fly.
 To control it, he persuades Christina to give him the gold chalice, which he smashes, using it to interface the bus's controls with the mountings.
 They fly back through the wormhole just as Malcolm closes it, but not before three stingrays sneak through, which UNIT quickly kill with Stinger missiles.
-Christina asks the Doctor to take her with him, but he refuses right before she is arrested; however, he allows her to escape from the police and fly off on the bus before they can stop her.
-As the Doctor departs, Carmen, a bus passenger who has low-level psychic abilities, tells him that his "song" is ending and "he will knock four times".
+Christina asks the Doctor to take her with him, but he refuses right before she is arrested.
+Carmen, a bus passenger who has low-level psychic abilities, warns the Doctor that his "song" is ending and "he will knock four times".
+As he departs, the Doctor allows Christina to escape from the police and fly off on the bus before they can stop her.